Private liability insurance (Privathaftpflichtversicherung)

 According to § 5 Para.
 11 Clause 1 of the Social Code Book V, compulsory insurance comes into question (according to § 5 Para.
 1 No. 13 of the Social Code Book V) if customers already have a settlement permit or a residence permit for a period of more than 12 months for which no guarantee of earnings had to be verified.

 Doctoral candidates/visiting researchers from countries outside the EU can attempt to switch to statutory health insurance and apply to one of the statutory health insurance companies.

 One new requirement is that applicants fill in a form from the foreigners’ registration office, in which as a rule the registration office will have marked the following statement with a cross: “The guarantee of earnings and adequate health insurance coverage is required for the granting of a residence title for specific purposes.”

 This form must be submitted upon application to the TK.
 Having this cross marked, the applicant may not be accepted by the Techniker Krankenkasse (TK) statutory health insurance company – the justification is to be found in the Social Code Book V §5 Para.1 Article 13 (https://www.gesetze-im-internet.de/sgb_5/__5.html).
 For this reason the probability of being accepted by the TK is virtually zero.
 (But please check yourself!)

-The handling of the new requirement will probably apply to other statutory insurance companies as well!
+The handling of this requirement will probably apply to other statutory insurance companies as well.
 Please check with them.
 As a consequence non-EU citizens may have no other option but get insurance from private health insurers.
-(But please check yourself!)
+(But please check yourself.)